 REQUIRED VACCINATIONS DESCRIPTION Measles, Mumps, Rubella Two doses administered at least 28 days apart.
 A positive MMR titer (MMR) (blood test) will be accepted in lieu of this series if no records are available.
-Meningococcal Single dose administered within the last five years.
-If vaccine was given after the age of 16, you do not need another one.
+Meningococcal A single dose administered within the last 5 years.
+If a vaccine was given after the age of 16 you do not need another one.
 Tetanus, Diphtheria, Acellular Single dose administered within the last ten years.
+Pertussis (Tdap)

-Pertussis (Tdap) Varicella Two doses of Varicella-containing vaccine administered at least 28 days apart.
+Varicella Two doses of Varicella-containing vaccine administered at least 28 days apart.
 If a student had chicken pox as a child, a positive titer (blood test) will be accepted in lieu of this vaccination series.

-REQUIRED VACCINATION FOR AT-RISK INDIVIDUALS DESCRIPTION Tuberculin (TB) Any student coming from or returning from a high-risk country must obtain an updated TB skin test annually.
-All international and exchange students, except those from countries currently identified as being low risk, are required to have either a TB (tuberculin) skin test or Interferon Gamma Release Assays (IGRA) blood test.
-If the TB skin test is positive, a chest x-ray, evaluation for needed treatment, and medical clearance from a licensed physician for activities within the last year is required.
-Students with a history of BCG vaccination are not excluded from tuberculin testing.
+REQUIRED VACCINATION FOR DESCRIPTION AT-RISK INDIVIDUALS Tuberculin (TB) Any student coming from or returning from a high-risk country must obtain an updated TB skin test annually.
+If a student has a positive TB skin test, then a chest x-ray taken within the last year is required.